 ready for sea.

 Sailed for Portsmouth for repairs to collision damage.

-A Brief Account of the collision with SS Roebuck
+A Brief Account of the collision with TS Roebuck

 As described by